magma/magma/docs/readmes/basics/prerequisites.md

    # IMPORTANT: close your terminal tab and open a new one before continuing
    pyenv install 3.8.10
    pyenv global 3.8.10
-   pip3 install ansible fabric3 jsonpickle requests PyYAML vagrant plugin install vagrant-vbguest vagrant-disksize vagrant-reload
+   pip3 install ansible fabric jsonpickle requests PyYAML vagrant plugin install vagrant-vbguest vagrant-disksize vagrant-reload
    ```

-   **Note**: In the case where installation of `fabric3` through pip was unsuccessful,
+   **Note**: In the case where installation of `fabric` through pip was unsuccessful,
    try switching to other package installers.
 Try running `brew install fabric`.

    You should start Docker Desktop and increase the memory